Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 Interleaved RB uses the same sequences as standard RB but performs an additional experiment where a gate in question is interleaved between each randomized gate.
 The original interleaved RB proposal bounds the fidelity of the interleaved gate by comparing decay rates with and without the interleaved gate.
 In our case, we do not perform such an analysis and just measure the decay of the interleaved experiment.

 Our technique uses standard single-qubit RB gates on the probe qubits interleaved with mid-circuit measurement and/or reset on focus qubits as illustrated in Fig.~\ref{fig:methods}b.
 The interleaved measurement and/or reset ideally act as the identity on the probe qubits, but in practice cause crosstalk errors.
-The crosstalk error is then characterized by the computational space decay rate and leakage/seepage rates while the mid-circuit operation is characterized by the SPAM errors associated with MCMR.
+The crosstalk error is then characterized by the computational space decay rate (measured in the standard analysis) and leakage/seepage rates (measured in the leakage analysis) from the same dataset.
+The mid-circuit operation is characterized by the SPAM errors when we apply both reset and measurement to the focus qubits.

 To demonstrate the general procedure described above, we performed a series of MCMR benchmarking experiments designed to characterize errors in both operation zones caused by measurement and reset beam scattering, and by neighboring ion fluorescence.
 The different experiments' definitions are shown in Table~\ref{table:rb_def}.
 The tests were performed on two different days (day one consisted of the first five and day two the next three).
-The Dark measurement \& reset test was performed twice to compare the rates on the different days.
+The \textit{Dark measurement \& reset} test was performed twice to compare the rates on the different days.

 For all MCMR benchmarking experiments we used 40 random sequences of length (2, 11, 81), and each sequence was repeated 100 times.
 An example MCMR decay curve is plotted in Fig.~\ref{fig:benchmarking}a.
 Our reported metrics are given below: \begin{itemize} \item \textit{Average error:} Errors that occur on the computational subspace of the probe qubits are likely dominated by crosstalk errors from mid-circuit measurement and/or reset on the focus qubits.
 In this case the standard equation for average errors also includes leakage and is related to the standard decay and leakage rate, $r$ and $L$, by $\epsilon_{q} = (1-r + L)/2$. \\ \item \textit{Mid-circuit SPAM errors:} This is the mid-circuit SPAM error rate for dark state or bright state preparation. \end{itemize} Uncertainties for the estimated RB quantities are reported as the standard deviation of distributions calculated from a semi-parametric bootstrapping method~\cite{Meier06}.
 Uncertainties in the SPAM errors are calculated from a binomial distribution standard deviation based on the number of total shots.